English Schools' Athletics Championships: Boy's

+Girl's

 Cross country championships

 The cross country championships have been held every year since 1960 for boys and 1968 for girls (except for 2001 due to the foot-and-mouth outbreak).
 Originally separate events were held for boys and girls but since 1989 they have always been combined.

-Combined events and race walking championships
+Combined events and race waking championships

 A separate championships is held each year for combined events and race walking.
 For combined events students compete in the track and field pentathlon (JB, JG), heptathlon (IG, SG), octathlon (IB) and decathlon (SB) events.
 For race walking students compete over 3000 metres (JB, JG, IG) and 5000 metres (IB, SB, SG).

 Notable competitors

 Many competitors at the English Schools' Athletics Championships have gone on to win individual Olympic and World Championship medals including multiple gold medallists Mo Farah, Jessica Ennis-Hill, Kelly Holmes and Greg Rutherford.